ehindasche/DA6401-Assignment-1/README.md

 wandb.py contains code for sweep functionality.
 The charts obtained in Question 4-6 and also the ones for "MSE" in question 8 have been obtained through this.

 ## Step 4
 confusion_matrix.py generates the confusion matrix.
-It uses code from the NeuralNetwork.py file.
-(We can comment out the wandb.log in the NeuralNetwork while implementing this as well).
+It uses code from the Module_3.py file.
 The file was run by training the NeuralNetwork on the best parameters obtained (mentioned in the report)

 ## Step 5